Zapominacz/zapominacz.github.io/content/posts/automate-home-appliances.md

 After a trigger is activated, it is a good idea to send a notification to the smarthome.
 Notice that other uses will probably need a little different triggers (notification versus power off).

+### Downsides
+In my case, the dishwasher sometimes wakes up, causing a notification to trigger.
+I need to make a higher margin for power or trigger only if previous pover was higher than X W for Y minutes.
+The adjustments are still in progress.

 ### 3d printer power saving
 My Prusa printers have Home Assistant integrations, but they don't have strict information (for now) if the heatend fan is disabled - and this is a problem because disabling the printer while cooling off can damage your extruder.
 I've identified that:
-* MK3 with Rpi uses ~100-250W during use, ~15W when cooling and no more than 11W in idle (when no cooling is needed)
+* MK3 with Rpi uses ~100-250W during use, ~15W when cooling and no more than 10W in idle (when no cooling is needed)
 * MK4 uses ~100-250W during use, ~20W when cooling and no more than 14W in idle (when no cooling is needed)

 ![TS011F](/automate_home_appliances/mk4_power.png)

+Due to variability, the notification might be triggered earlier.
+It is a better solution to use PrusaLink if possible.
+However, 20 minute delay guarantees that printer will not be disabled with heatend fan being enabled (even with silicon socket).
-It is a great way to save the power :)
+It is still a great way to save the power :)

 ## Conclusion
 Using the simple power measurement you can detect a device stage and perform automations, like the notification sending.
 In most cases, they are sufficient for the home appliances, which requires manual interactions.